 - If vet cost is under $3,000 you lose the difference

 - Requires a call to a Pawp vet for getting emergency services

 - Getting emergency fund approvals can be challenging

 Below are some additional resources where people are sharing their thoughts about Pawp.

 The answer is “it depends” I know not what you want to hear, but that is the honest answer.

-If your pet has a pre-existing serious condition then it may be worth it in the event there is an emergency procedure needed.
+If your pet has a pre-existing condition it might be worth it.

 For that you get unlimited virtual vet calls that are available 24 hours, 7 days a week.

 You also get up to $3,000 for emergency medical care.